hazelcast/hazelcast/site/docs/sql/file-connector.md

 `/path/to/directory/`.

 `glob` is a pattern to filter the files in the specified directory.
-The default value is '*', matching all files.
+The default value is `*`, matching all files.

-## Ignore File Not Found
+### Ignore File Not Found

-When you create a mapping without a schema, or when you execute a `SELECT` query, the location specified by the `path` option is expected to contain at least one file matching the `glob`, otherwise an exception is thrown.
+When you create a mapping without a column list, the location specified by the `path` option is expected to contain at least one file matching the `glob`, otherwise an exception is thrown.
 This is to avoid hard to catch mistakes, such as typos.
-If you simply want to return zero results set the `ignoreFileNotFound` option to true.
-Note that in this case you must specify the schema.
+If you simply want to return zero results, set the `ignoreFileNotFound` option to `true`.
+Note that in this case you must specify the column list.

-This option is not valid for file table functions (see below), because they always need at least one record to derive the schema from.
+This option is not valid for [file table functions](#file-table-functions), because they always need at least one record to derive the column list from.

 The default value is `false`.

-## Shared File System option
+### Shared File System option

 In case the `path` points to a location which is shared between the members, e.g. network mounted filesystem, you should set the